Information for those who are new to goats or are still learning:

 Fencing:

-Our recommendation is for fencing to be at least 5 feet high.
-Goats can jump very high if they really want to escape.
-Goats are also very curious and will find ways to get out.
-Woven wire is the best fencing choice, as our goats have broken our welded wire welds.
-Electric fencing also works well for adults but is not very effective with kids, as they can fit through the small spaces.
-We currently use wire and electric wire fencing for our does and kids.
-We use electric net fencing for our bucks, which means they only have pasture access when there is no snow on the ground.
+We recommend fencing at least 5 feet high—goats can jump surprisingly high when motivated.
+They are curious and clever animals that will find escape routes.
+Woven wire is the most durable option, as our goats have broken through welded wire.
+Electric fencing works well for adults but is less effective for kids, who can slip through small gaps.
+We use a combination of woven wire and electric fencing for our does and kids.
+Our bucks are kept behind electric net fencing and only have pasture access when the ground is snow-free.

 Housing:

-Straw or wood shavings make great bedding for them.
-They will need to be cleaned out often (every month or less) as the ammonia from their urine will build up quickly and can be damaging to their lungs.
+Straw or wood shavings make excellent bedding.
+Bedding should be cleaned out frequently (ideally monthly or sooner), as ammonia from urine builds up quickly and can damage their lungs.
 We lock our goats in at night to protect them from predators, as we have coyotes in our area.
-Shelters do not need to be insolated, but should be draft free and have 4 walls for winter.
-The goats will make thick coats to keep themselves warm.
+Shelters don’t need to be insulated, but they should be draft-free and have four solid walls for winter.
+Goats grow thick coats to keep warm in cold weather.

 Breeding: